 California no longer has the “one free bite” rule that many states still use, where the owner of a pet dog is not liable for the first time the dog bites a person.
-Pursuant to California Civil Code section 3342(a), an owner of a dog may be liable for damages suffered by an individual bitten by his or her dog regardless of whether the dog has a history of viciousness.
+Pursuant to California Civil Code section 3342(a), a dog owner may be liable for damages suffered by an individual bitten by his or her dog regardless of whether the dog has a history of viciousness.

-This law is a strict liability law, which means that a dog owner will be found liable if the injured victim can establish the following:
+The Civil Code law is a strict liability law, which means that a dog owner will be found liable if the injured victim can establish the following:

 - The defendant owned the dog;

 - The bite took place on public property or while the victim was lawfully on private property;

 - The victim was actually bitten by the dog; and